Joe McKendrick has a post about the need for doing data governance today:

 If data governance is inadequate — information is outdated, out of sync, duplicated, or plain inaccurate — SOA-enabled services and applications will be delivering garbage.
 That’s a formula for SOA disaster.

-XML to the rescue: Data governance in SOA article by Ed Tittel, which describes how having a common model and doing data governance is imperative for SOA success.
+He links to the XML to the rescue: Data governance in SOA article by Ed Tittel, which describes how having a common model and doing data governance is imperative for SOA success.
 The article conveys the same concepts as chapter 4 'XML: The Foundation for Business Data Integration' in David Chappell's seminal book Enterprise Service Bus.
 David describes the need for having a common XML data format for "expressing data in messages as it flows through an enterprise across the ESB".
 This common XML format is a specialization for the common data model (CDM) pattern from the classic book Enterprise Integration Patterns by Gregor Hohpe/Bobby Woolf.

 I've written many times about the importance for having a common information model (CIM) for the domain objects (business entities) that your data services operates on, and the need for applying master data management (MDM) on those data.
+David Linthicum and I agreed on this last year and still do.

 What I've written even more often about, and what most canonical models do not encompass; is that the data expressed in the messages conveying business events is not simply CIM entities, but are rather projections of one or more of the domain objects.
 In addition, the messages covers more than just activity data, they also contain queries, notifications (events) and commands.